 On completion of this course, the student will be able to:

-- A body of factual information, given in on-line and in-person lectures, practicals and required reading.
-Factual knowledge will be tested in five in-class theory quizzes (one for each course section) and in the Practical exam.
+- A body of factual information, given in lectures, practicals and required reading.
+Factual knowledge will be tested in the May theory and practical exams

-- To perform accurate observation and measurement of animals and their activities during the Practical sessions.
-You are expected to keep a record of the practicals in a notebook, which you are allowed to use in an open-book Practical exam.
+- Practical skills.
+We encourage accurate observation and measurement of animals and their activities during the practical sessions.
+You are expected to keep a record of the practicals in a notebook, which you are allowed to use in an open -book practical exam in May.

-- Working effectively in groups & learning from others.
-Students will have to divide tasks between them in Practical classes, and ensure that each member of the group has the chance to see and understand all the material.
-Group co-operation will be essential for building up an accurate Practical notebook and will therefore also be tested indirectly in the Practical exam.
+- Working effectively in groups and learning from others.
+Students will have to divide tasks between them in practical classes and ensure that each member of the group has the chance to see and understand all the material.
+Group co-operation will be essential for building up an accurate practical notebook and will therefore be tested indirectly in the practical exam in May.